dotty-staging/Span/README.md

 ## building

-This project builds against Scala 2.13, 2.12, using sbt.
+This project builds with sbt against Scala 2.13, 2.12, Dotty (JVM) and Scala 2.13 (JS).